mxmehl/seafile-mirror/README.md

 The tool depends on the following applications:
 * `Python 3`
-* `poetry` (e.g. by `pip3 install poetry`)
 * [`seafile-cli`](https://help.seafile.com/syncing_client/linux-cli/), available
   e.g. in [Debian](https://packages.debian.org/bullseye/seafile-cli)

-You can execute the tool with `poetry run seafile-mirror`.
+You can install the latest release via `pip3 install seafile-mirror`.

+The tool is executable by `seafile-mirror`.
 The `--help` flag informs you about the required and available commands.

 There is also an [Ansible
-role](https://src.mehl.mx/mxmehl/seafile-mirror-ansible) that takes care of installing the tool, setting up a systemd service, and running it daily.
+role](https://src.mehl.mx/mxmehl/seafile-mirror-ansible) that takes care of installing the tool via `pipx`, setting up a systemd service, and running it daily.

 To keep the Seafile daemon that is required for `seafile-cli` running in the background, check out this [exemplary systemd